Fake Crypto Wallets: How To Spot And Avoid Getting Scammed

 As interest in crypto grows, so do the scams that target users.
 One of the most dangerous and fastest-growing forms of fraud today is the use of fake crypto wallets.

 These wallets are designed to resemble and feel exactly like the real wallet.
 But once you have faith in them and transfer money, your money disappears.
-According to the Federal Trade Commission (FTC), investors lost over $12.5 billion to fake wallet scams in 2024 alone.
 In many cases, victims thought they were downloading a legitimate app, often from what appeared to be official sources.
 But they were fake apps designed to steal their funds.

 In this guide, we’ll explain how fake crypto wallet scams work, how to recognize the warning signs, and what you can do to keep your digital assets safe.